trambelus/UserSim/README.md

 ### What is this?

-[/u/User_Simulator](http://www.reddit.com/user/User_Simulator) is a summonable Reddit bot that uses Markov chains to construct comments in a particular user's style.
+[/u/User_Simulator](http://www.reddit.com/user/User_Simulator) is a summonable Reddit bot that reads a particular user's last 1000 comments and uses Markov chains to construct comments in that user's style.

 ### How do I use it?